 Oftentimes, foreign investors ask a basic set of questions with regards to theregistration of a company in Lithuania.
 This is why, below, we have prepared a short list of the most common questions we receive on the registration of a Lithuanian private limited liability company.

-Is it difficult to open a UAB in Lithuania?
+Is it difficult to open a UAB in Lithuania in 2022?

 No, the company registration process of a UAB is quite simple and can be completed in a matter of days.
 This can be done as long as the investors have prepared the necessary documents and forms in accordance with the requirements of every institution that is involved in this process.
 This is why we recommend you to address to our team of consultants in company formation in Lithuania for legal assistance.